jiaoshuntian/ivory-operator/docs/content/_index.md

 ## Supported Platforms

-IVYO, the Ivory Operator from Highgo, is tested on the following platforms:
+IVYO, the Ivory Operator from IvorySQL, is tested on the following platforms:

 - Kubernetes 1.22-1.25
 - OpenShift 4.8-4.11